- Human Resources

 Bachelors in public administration or related field required.
 Students or recent graduates of public administration, public policy or a related master’s degree program preferred.
 The employee must posses a valid Driver’s License.

 Knowledge of the principals and practices of public administration and local government structure and services.
 Knowledge of research and analysis methods, statistics, cost analysis, computer modeling, and report presentation.
 Highly proficient in Microsoft Office applications, specifically Excel, PowerPoint, and Word.
 Ability to work effectively under considerable time pressure and prioritize multiple work items.
 Skill in reading and understanding city, state, and Federal rules and regulations.

 Problem solving is an important factor in this position.
 This employee encounters problems with resolving citizen complaints, investigating city issues, and performing necessary research.

 Decision making is a factor in this position.
-This employee makes decisions about establishing financial priorities for the organization, providing citizen assistance, working with the news media, and prioritizing work assignments.
+This employee makes decisions about providing citizen assistance, working with City staff, and prioritizing work assignments.

-This employee is subject to occasional supervision from the City Manager and does exercise supervision over subordinate personnel.
+This employee is subject to supervision from the Deputy City Manager and does not exercise supervision over subordinate personnel.

 Daily contact with other City departments and frequent contact with the organization's governing body and the general public is expected.